SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 #### Publish to a personalized topic for uniqueness

 Because there are potentially multiple people using a shared broker participating in this codelab at the same time we need to make sure we publish to a unique topic.
-Change your `spring.cloud.stream.bindings.processPayment-out-0.destination` to be `test/taxinyc/<YOUR_UNIQUE_NAME>/backoffice/payment/charged/v1/accepted`. **Be sure to replace <YOUR_UNIQUE_NAME> with your name or some unique field; and remember it for later!**
+Change your `spring.cloud.stream.bindings.processPayment-out-0.destination` to be `test/taxinyc/YOUR_UNIQUE_NAME/backoffice/payment/charged/v1/accepted`.

+**Be sure to replace YOUR_UNIQUE_NAME with your name or some unique field; and remember it for later!**

 ✅ After updating the `spring.cloud.stream` portion of your _application.yml_ file should look something like this: